WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 From the receiver's point of view:

 * The advertise window starts at 2,500 bytes.

 * Packets start arriving from the sender.
+The app has read 2,500 bytes quickly but then does not read any more network data for a
+  while: the app
-However, the receiver app has been put to sleep by the kernel because of very slow file I/O speeds.
-The app does not read any more data from the connection for a while.
+  is put to sleep by the kernel due to very slow file I/O speeds.
-* The disk finally finished, so the app wakes up, reads 2,000 bytes from the TCP connection, writes the data to disk, then goes to sleep again while waiting for disk I/O to finish.
+* The disk finally finished, so the app wakes up, reads 2,000 more bytes from the TCP connection, writes the new data to disk, then goes to sleep a second time, waiting for disk I/O to finish.
 * The app wakes up and then reads another 1,000 bytes from the TCP connection.

 The advertise window falls to zero twice in this example.